 You're fired.

-Because there's no quid pro quo, the illegitimate, unconstitutional, lacking in all due process.
+The illegitimate, unconstitutional, lacking in all due process.

 And this is where I'd like to see Republicans stand loud, united, and clear for once.

-And instead of just going along, timid as they usually are.
+And instead of just going along timid as they usually are.

 Because if this was them doing it to Democrats, Democrats would be screaming holy hell every day about the process being rigged and unfair.

-Now, if they want to jump off the plane, and it looks like most of them are out of the plane now.
+Now, if they want to jump off the plane, it looks like most of them are out of the plane now.

 It's not like they can, you know, crawl back into the plane that they just jumped out of.

-Now they're, you know, 3,000 feet below where the plane is, they can't get back up.
+Now they're, you know, 3,000 feet below where the plane is.

 Because if they do, okay, let's say they do.